Michaelbrent Collings: Reception

 The Deep was a finalist for the Bram Stoker Awards in the novel category in 2016; The Ridealong was also a finalist in the Young Adult Novel category the same year; the latter was the first time any indie novel was a finalist in that category.
 The books were published in 2015.
-His This Darkness Light was a finalist for a Whitney Award in the speculative fiction category in 2014.
+In 2025, his novel Grimmworld: The Witch in the Woods was a finalist for the Bram Stoker Award, making him one of the few novelists to be a finalist for every age category for the Bram Stoker Award.
+His This Darkness Light was a finalist for a Whitney Award in the speculative fiction category in 2014, and he was nominated again for his novels Light-years From Home and Grimmworld: The Witch in the Woods.
+As with the Bram Stoker Award, Collings has been nominated in every age category for the Whitney Awards (General/Adult, Young Adult, and Middle Grade).

-Scavenger Hunt was a finalist for the Dragon Award in the Best Horror Novel category in 2020.
+Scavenger Hunt was a finalist for the Dragon Award in the Best Horror Novel category in 2020 and Synchronicity was a finalist in the same category in 2021.

 Personal life

 Collings is a member of the Church of Jesus Christ of Latter-day Saints.
 He served a mission in Paraguay from 1993 to 1995.
 Collings was a construction contract dispute litigator before becoming a writer.
 One of Michaelbrent's children died, which inspired some of his fiction.
 He and his wife had four children in 2015.